HalukErdogan/ros-astar-demo/README.md

 /inflated_map
 /optimal_path
 ```
 is created.
-One can use the rviz navigation tools to define "/initialpose" and "/move_base_simple/goal" on rviz interface.
+One can use the rviz navigation tools to set "/initialpose" and "/move_base_simple/goal".

 To run the demo, run the following command after sourcing the catkin workspace
 ```